expdani/discordjs-template/README.md

 ### Creating a command

-To create a new command, you can simply create a new TypeScript file in the `commands` folder.
-You can use whatever name you like.
-See `echo.ts` as an example.
+To create a new command, you can create a TypeScript file either directly in the `commands` folder or within a category subfolder.
+For example:

+- `commands/echo.ts`
+- `commands/messages/echo.ts`
+- `commands/moderation/ban.ts`

+The command structure remains the same regardless of its location.
+See `commands/messages/echo.ts` as an example.

 ### Creating an event